PDC-support/PDC-support-web/software/comsol/general.md

 module load comsol
 ```

-!!! note load PDC module
-    Please note that the `PDC` module needs to be loaded before loading the `abaqus` module

 # Running Comsol on Dardel
 To submit a job on single node (containing 128 cores), you can do so by creating a simple script (comsol_run.sh) which includes: